JuhoHackspace/MyProjects/README.md

 The purpose of this repository is to store the project files for reviewing purposes.
 Static web-site files can be found from this repository and the Node.js Express version of the server-side files from [JsRunner](https://github.com/JuhoHackspace/JsRunner.git) repository.

 ### Instructions for running the application locally
-gi

 The server required to use the web-sites quizes and coderunner, is running publicly as a Google Firebase Function.
 The HTTP endpoints in the web-sites script files currently match the Firebase Function endpoint.
 No changes are required to run the static content locally.

-**Follow these instruction, if you wish to try review the site files, or host only the static content locally**
+**Follow these instruction, if you wish review the site files, or host only the static content locally**
 - Clone the repository.
 - Review the files.
 - To host the web-site, the easiest way is to use VSCode and the LiveServer extension.
 Install it, or choose another hosting method.